SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh1n2.md

 					* British textile caused massive unempolyment
 					* 1788 brought with it famine
 					* Louis XVI himself is also quite weak
+			* The Revolution
-			* Third estate (peseant) general decided to go rougue and come up with their own National Assembly
+				* Third estate (peseant) general decided to go rougue when called by the King to discuss tax plans and come up with their own National Assembly
 					* "Whenever we meet, there is the nation."
 					* The King, noticing this, took the army to quell the third estate generals
 					* Millitias began forming throughout the city
 					* July 14th, 80,000 people stored Bastille prision + seized the governor of the fortress.
 This became **Bastille day**, a French holiday!
 					* With this example, peseants began raiding their landlords
 				* The suddenly official National Assembly abolished lordish feutal payments + freed the peseants
+				* August 16th, the Dec. of the Rights of Man was published => the French Dec. of Indp.
+				* Reflects Enlightenment Ideals => "natural, inalienable, and sacred rights of man."
 				*